sanjumsanthosh/Learn_Pytest/Chapter 6/README.md

 * skip if condifition is true
 * if u need to run it anyway use xfail.
 Its most pbm used in cases where we have like muliple env, eg OS, and have different test for them.

+### Expecting tests to fail with pytest.mark.xfail

+* it runs anyway by default but we can set run=Fale to stop it.
+* raise parameter allows to pass exception type or tuple of exceptions
+* can give strict to signify if we need to be XPASS (strict false) or FAIL (strict true)

 ## Tips and tricks

 Some flage to help tests